 • other material required as part of the application process.

-d) Submission dates for applications and meeting dates (where applicable) for the human research ethics committees and networks are published on the RMIT website.
-Applications that do not meet relevant submission dates or other governance requirements will be held over to a following meeting.
+d) Submission dates for applications and meeting dates (where applicable) for the human research ethics committees and networks are published on the Researcher Portal.

 2.3.
 Coursework or labwork applications